haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/data.md

 ### var

-Element that can be used to grab a key value from another entity.
-For example, when creating a customer with the `<createData>` action, the server responds with the autoincremented ID of that customer.
+Element that can be used to grab a key value from another entity. 例如， when creating a customer with the `<createData>` action, the server responds with the autoincremented ID of that customer.
 To access that ID and use it in another data entity, you can use this.